 Standing for something is one thing, being a damned pigheaded fool is another.
 If you change your mind, let people know.
 If you have a forceful point of view and you then read an interesting alternate position, go ahead and point that out.

 Respect for other ways of doing things, even when they’re not in line with yours, shows your essential confidence.

 It’s also good for conversation.
 If everyone is perfectly consistent and in agreement, there’s not much to talk about.
 And the conversation that does take place is unbearably smug and tedious.

 5. Break unbreakable rules

 Blogging rules are guidelines.
-A smart blogger knows when what she’s trying to communicate doesn’t fit within the rules, and when she should leave those rules behind.
+A smart blogger knows when what they’re trying to communicate doesn’t fit within the rules, and when they should leave those rules behind.

 Breaking unbreakable rules is risky.
 But when it’s done intelligently and strategically, it can also be remarkable.
 Know the rules, then think carefully about whether or not they support what you have to say.